BMC Helix Subscriber Information

 A minor release that occurs between major releases will be called major-release.minor-release.
 For example, 22.2.01 would represent the first minor release after the spring release.

-For more information, see BMC-Helix-Upgrade-policy.
+For more information, see BMC-Helix-Update-policy.

 Will my customizations and integrations be preserved after an upgrade?